Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 WonderMix Deluxe Kitchen Mixer (with Blender & Cookie Whips): Here it is; my beautiful dough making machine.
 Of course it will do a lot more such as whip up cakes, cookies, and, with the included blender, smoothies, salad dressings, and margaritas.

 Sawyer Products Mini Water Filtration System: Fans of the Sawyer water filtration systems are evangelistic in their praise.
 Did you know they only weight 2 ounces and fit in the palm of your hand?
-This is definitely on my bucket list and at $16. give or take the price is right.
+This is definitely on my bucket list.
+Give or take the price is right.
 Be sure to also check out the Family Color Coded Gift Pack which looks nice.

 Cotton Craft 12 Pack Professional Grade Kitchen & Dish Towels: This is the second pack of cotton dish towels I have purchased in the last month.
 We are not starting to use them exclusively for hand drying.
 They are extremely absorbent (more than microfiber or terry) and appear to dry quickly.
 I want to hand wash and dry and see how they fare.
 My guess is that they will be perfect for a sustained grid down period.